-From healthcare to sports or home automation to smart cities, the Internet of Things (IoT) swarms over our lives.
-Specialists estimate that 50 billion devices may be connected to the internet by 2020.
-In this connected world, companies have to be prepared to new data-centric opportunities and imagine new business models.
+From healthcare and sports to home automation or smart cities, the Internet of Things (IoT) empowers people to know anything, anywhere, anytime.
+In such a connected world, where digital product users require increased autonomy and flexibility, businesses need to be equipped with efficient tools in order to unlock new data-centric opportunities and imagine new business models.

 Browse a list of IoT profiles from Pentalog

-From R&D and design, all the way through architecture and development, until release and marketing operations, Pentalog provides full-stack support for your IoT projects.
-100 of our engineers are specialized in industries like wearables, building and home automation, smart cities, health care or automotive.
+From R&D and UI/UX, all the way through architecture design, tech consulting and software engineering, until release and marketing operations, Pentalog provides full-stack support for your IoT projects.
+Our 100+ IoT engineers are specialized in industries like wearables, building and home automation, smart cities, healthcare or automotive.

 Addressing IoT challenges

-The IoT boom has been enabled by the association of several technical and business innovations: lower power consumption, cheaper and more sophisticated semi-conductors, wifi and 3/4G internet, standardization of communication protocols, etc.
+The IoT boom has been enabled by the association of several technical and business innovations: lower power consumption, cheaper and more sophisticated semiconductors, WiFi and 4G Internet, standardization of communication protocols, etc.

 Startups, grownups and industry leaders are turning to smart technologies in order to improve their digital products, create immersive user experiences and make an impact on increasingly competitive markets.